n76/PeerVue/README.md

-# A PeerTube channel for Roku
+# PeerVue - A PeerTube channel for Roku

 **This app is not complete!**